 Welcome Grant to the HHJGT Board of Directors in 2022.

 Sam is a HHJGT Alumni.
 He joins the HHJGT in 2022 as our Tour Coordinator.
-Sam is attending McMaster University, 5th year Commerce, and a 5 yr. member of the McMaster Men's Golf Team helping the Marauders to two concecutive National Championship Appearances in 2019 & 2022.
+Sam is attending McMaster University, 5th year Commerce, and a 5 yr. member of the McMaster Men's Golf Team helping the Marauders to the 2023 OUA Golf Men's Team Championship title.
+His contributions have been instrumental in the Marauder Men's Golf Team three concecutive Golf Canada University/College National Championship Appearances in 2019, 2022, and the upcoming 2023 championship.
 Welcome to the HHJGT team!